GLOBAL MARKETS-Biden transition and vaccine hopes drive up stocks, oil and bitcoin

 German IFOhttps://tmsnrt.rs/2USstuF

-(Reporting by Lawrence White, Julie Zhu and Katanga Johnson; editing by Shri Navaratnam, Philippa Fletcher and Nick Macfie For Reuters Live Markets blog on European and UK stock markets, please click on: LIVE/)
+(Reporting by Lawrence White, Julie Zhu and Katanga Johnson; editing by Shri Navaratnam, Philippa Fletcher, Nick Macfie, Larry King For Reuters Live Markets blog on European and UK stock markets, please click on: LIVE/)

 ((lawrence.white@thomsonreuters.com; +44 20 7513 5083; Reuters Messaging: lawrence.white.thomsonreuters@reuters.net))